-The regime of bilateral state agreements, established by the "Chicago International Convention" in 1944, on the basis of which scheduled air transport operated worldwide, gradually gave way to a regime of liberalization of air transport.
-It began with the
+The regime of bilateral state agreements, established by the "Chicago International Convention" in 1944, based on which scheduled air transport operated worldwide, gradually gave way to a regime of liberalization of air transport.
+It began with the "deregulation" of the U.S.A AVI market in 1978, which was later followed by the European market (1999) (Schipper and Rietveld, 1997).